The Sentinel (Staffordshire)

-The Sentinel is a daily regional newspaper circulating in the North Staffordshire and South Cheshire areas of England.
+The Sentinel, known online as Stoke-on-Trent Live, is a daily regional newspaper circulating in the North Staffordshire and South Cheshire areas of England.
 It is owned by Reach plc and based at Hanley, Stoke-on-Trent.

 It is the only newspaper delivering daily news and features on professional football clubs Stoke City, Port Vale and Crewe Alexandra.
 The Sentinel also operates a website with sections on news, sport and entertainment, as well as a comprehensive directory of local businesses.

 The publication, which became a morning paper in 2009, is printed from Monday to Saturday.

 Circulation area

 The Sentinels patch includes the six towns of The Potteries (Hanley, Burslem, Tunstall, Fenton, Longton and Stoke), Newcastle-under-Lyme, Leek, Cheadle, Cheddleton, Crewe, Nantwich, Alsager, Sandbach, Stafford, Stone, Biddulph, Congleton and Eccleshall.

 From 29 June 2015 to 3 January 2016 it had an average daily circulation of 30,957, down from 33,426 from 29 December 2014 to 28 June 2015, and 35,112 during the six months before that.